A Deep Learning Framework for Disentangling Triangle Singularity and Pole-Based Enhancements: Triangle Singularity

-Furthermore, there are other triangle diagrams that can produce peaks in the $J/\psi p$ invariant mass \cite{Liu:2015fea,Bayar:2016ftu}.
-For instance, a $D_s^{**-}\Lambda_c^+\bar{D}^0$ triangle loop can generate enhancements close to the $P_\psi^N(4312)^+$ state as well.
-In \cite{Bayar:2016ftu}, they considered multiple diagrams where a general $\Lambda^*$ hyperon is assigned as particle 1 (which can couple to $K^-p$), a $c\bar{c}$ meson for particle 2, and $p$ for particle 3.
-For each $c\bar{c}$ candidate, they used equations \eqref{eq:m23_range} and \eqref{eq:m1_range} to obtain the relevant range of the hyperon mass and the range of the resulting peak.
-Further analysis of the branching ratios led them to argue the plausibility of each diagram.
-Among these, if we select the $\Lambda^*J/\psi p$ loop with the mass of $\Lambda^*$ within [2151, 2523] MeV, a peak can be achieved within the energy region of [4035, 4366] MeV.
-The triangle diagram is illustrated in Figure~\ref{fig:TSloopB}.
-This is relevant to the $P_\psi^N(4312)^+$ since the signal lies within the allowed energy region of the mechanism.
-However, upon further inspection, the last two intermediate particles $J/\psi p$ are similar to the two final states in the mechanism.
-This sort of process must follow the Schmid theorem, which states that if particles 2 and 3 in the internal triangle diagram rescatters to similar final states 2+3, then the TS will simply be absorbed by the $s$-wave of a tree-level diagram and will not produce observable enhancements \cite{Schmid:1967ojm}.
+Upon further inspection, the last two intermediate particles in this diagram, $J/\psi p$, are similar to the two final states in the mechanism.
+This sort of process must follow the Schmid theorem, which states that if particles 2 and 3 in the internal triangle diagram rescatters to similar final states 2+3, then the TS will simply be absorbed by the $s$-wave of a tree-level diagram and will not produce observable contributions \cite{Schmid:1967ojm}.
 In other words, this mechanism may also be ruled out if any manifestation of the triangle diagram is argued to not be detectable.
 However, it has been shown in \cite{Anisovich:1995ab} that if one considers an inelastic scattering process in the final vertex, the Schmid theorem becomes irrelevant as the triangle may still be present under coupled-channel effects.
-Moreover, if a realistic non-zero decay width $\epsilon$ is used in the triangle, the strength of its signal is found to be comparable to that of the tree-level diagram and will also no longer be negligible \cite{Debastiani:2018xoi}.
-In any case, we consider both the triangle diagrams in Figures~\ref{fig:TSloopA} and \ref{fig:TSloopB} in our study as we simply aim to simulate prominent line shapes from triangle mechanisms to investigate their contributions regardless if they are unrealistic or unphysical.
-These line shapes will be used to train the DNN.
-One may argue that doing this allows us to possibly ``trick" our machine and really test the limits of its abilities.
-It is up to the DNN to distinguish realistic from unrealistic mechanisms based solely on a pure line-shape analysis.
-Our end goal is to assess if the DNN may rule out these unrealistic triangle diagrams in favor of the dynamic pole structure for the $P_\psi^N(4312)^+$ state.
-Therefore, it follows that we take into account both these two triangle mechanisms in our study.
-From this point on, the first triangle diagram discussed will be referred to as triangle loop A, and the second as triangle loop B.
+Moreover, if a physically plausible non-zero decay width $\epsilon$ is used in the triangle, the strength of its signal is found to be comparable to that of the tree-level diagram and will also no longer be negligible \cite{Debastiani:2018xoi}.